gspahlin/MI_School_Data_Api/README.md

 API for data about schools.

 This is a repository that contains an API that serves school data, which I developed as part of a project.
-The co-developers of the project are Roberto Briones, Kirstan Komajda and Amee Yang, but the data cleaning and constructing this api were my primary responsibility.
+The co-developers of the project are Roberto Briones, Kirstan Komajda and Amee Yang, but the data cleaning and constructing of this api were my primary responsibility.
 The finished API can be found at the following URL: https://school-data-server.herokuapp.com/

 Files and Folders: